PuttView Yardage Books Review: Better Than a Caddy?

 Why are there no yardage books at the Masters?

-I’ve acquired a library of books over the years and feel much more confident when I have one in my back pocket.
+If you've watched the YouTube video from above you can see I’ve acquired a library of books over the years and had a massive impact on my confidence.
 Paired with a practice round (or two) and some extra research on Google Earth (I’m a golf geek) I have everything I need for competition.

-As you can see, they’re not cheap so make sure to buy a yardage book holder as well.
-This is important if you play in a lot of hot or cold weather.
+As you can see, they’re not cheap so make sure to buy a traditional yardage book cover.
+This is important if you play in a lot of hot or cold weather that might damage the pages.
 There’s nothing worse than sweat or rain ruining your $49 yardage book (luckily PuttView does have waterproof paper which helps).

-If you’re interested in tournament golf make sure to check out these resources:
+If you’re interested in tournament golf make sure to check out these resources too: